In rare appeal to Israeli public, UAE warns against annexation

 The Israeli government intends to begin debating annexation on July 1.
 While the move won support in U.S. President Donald Trump's Middle East plan, an Israeli minister on Thursday said there were gaps with Washington on the issue and that the two allies had yet to agree on a map of territorial lines.

-Palestinians want the West Bank, Gaza and East Jerusalem - territory Israel captured in the 1967 Middle East war - for an envisaged future independent state.
+Responding to Al Otaiba's op-ed, Israeli Foreign ministry Spokesman Lior Haiat said on Twitter: "Peace is an opportunity for the whole Middle East, and provides potential for us all.

-They say annexation would make that impossible, and have called for international sanctions against Israel.
+"The U.S. Peace Initiative (Trump plan) is a starting point to realize this vision," he added.

-Arab and European countries have voiced concern over unilateral territorial moves that could jeopardise a two-state solution to the conflict.
+Palestinians say annexation would make their statehood goal impossible and call for international sanctions against Israel.

 (Reporting by Rami Ayyub Editing by Mark Heinrich)